opensearch-project/documentation-website/_api-reference/script-apis/exec-stored-script.md

 | _score | Float | Document's relevance score. |
 | fields | Object | Fields and their value returned from the script. |

-## Execute Painless stored script with parameters
+## Running a Painless stored script with parameters

 To pass different parameters to the script each time when running a query, define `params` in `script_fields`.